Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/MS3README.md

     - Quality of life
     - Life vision
 * In each section, readers  can find a list of books related to the genre.
-* From each book, users has the option to add to their reading list (mybookinnerlab page) or be redirected to Amazon website.
+* From each book, users has the option to add to their reading list (MyBookLog page) or be redirected to Amazon website.

 #### Experts